...

 1. Mosquito (780,000 deaths per year)

-The tiny mosquito is the most dangerous animal in the world, claiming 780,000 lives annually.
+The tiny mosquito is the most dangerous animal in the world as well as the most dangerous insect, claiming 780,000 lives annually.

-These relentless insects spread destructive diseases, including malaria, dengue fever, Zika virus, and West Nile virus, primarily through their bites.
+These relentless pests spread destructive diseases, including malaria, dengue fever, Zika virus, and West Nile virus, primarily through their bites.

 While the majority of mosquito-borne diseases are preventable or treatable, they continue to have a devastating impact on global public health, especially in tropical and subtropical regions.